markzie-mze/leatherback-movements/README.md

 ## The Nature Conservancy Melanesia Project

-The Nature Conservancy Melanesia Programme's flagship marine conservation project in the Solomon Islands in the south-western Pacific.
+Research and management of the leatherback turtle is one of The Nature Conservancy Melanesia Programme's flagship marine conservation projects in the Solomon Islands in the south-western Pacific.

+The project here comprises several parts including:

 ### Animation tracking movements
-Maps depicting tracked individuals in the Pacific
+Maps depicting tracked individuals in the Pacific.

 ### Animated dive profile